tomy2105/KnowledgeNotes/cpp/cpp20.md

 Range version of numeric algoritms are not available in C\++20 (hopefully coming in C++23) in the meantime there is an implementation (here)[https://github.com/tcbrindle/numeric_ranges] (also a nice source on how to write your own ranges algorithms).

 Views are lightweight objects that indirectly represent iterable sequences.
 A view does not own data and it's time to copy, move, assignment is constant.
 It can "change" what it "contains" from underlying range and can be composed into pipelines. **Note:** view adaptors are applied lazily, so their actions take place as the view is iterated.
+In addition views cannot mutate underlying range!

 There is a number of predefined adaptors for transforming, filtering, splitting, joining, reversing, etc...
 See the full [list of adaptors](https://en.cppreference.com/w/cpp/ranges#Range_adaptors).

 **View pipelining, is a sort of algorithm composition, an is a key advantage of using ranges in the first place!**